KieranCG/Milestone2CardPairs/README.md

 To view the deployed website click [here](https://kierancg.github.io/Milestone2CardPairs/).

+### User Story

+"As a casual gamer seeking an entertaining and memory-challenging experience, I want to be able to easily start the Memory Matrix game, flip cards to find matching pairs, and enjoy a visually appealing interface with engaging features.
+By playing this game, I aim to enhance my memory skills while having fun with the vibrant card faces, creating an enjoyable and educational gaming experience."

 ### Project Goals and Objectives

 The primary goal of the project is to create an interactive and enjoyable memory game accessible to a wide audience.
 Objectives include, providing a user-friendly interface, integrating external APIs for additional content, and implementing features that enhance the overall gaming experience.